-Uyen transfered to San Jose State University in 2015 and has since been a part of the Engineering Ambassadors Program (EAP).
-She began her involvment as an Ambassdor then transitioned into a Student Coordinator position.
-Serving the community is a passion of hers and through this program she has been able to develop STEM activities and present to K-12 schools to carry out the mission of EAP.
+Uyen transferred to San Jose State University in 2015 and has since been a part of the Engineering Ambassadors Program (EAP).
+She began her involvement as an Ambassador then transitioned into a Student Coordinator position.
+Serving the community is a passion of hers and through this program, she has been able to develop STEM activities and present to K-12 schools to carry out the mission of EAP.
 She has been involved with the ASPIRE, Rocket Club, AIAA, and is currently researching the aeroacoustics of propeller blades with the McNair Program Scholarship.

 Crystal is a transfer Mechanical Engineering major from Los Medanos College located in Pittsburg, California.
 She is the oldest of three siblings and moved to California at the age of five from Arizona.
 She likes to read medical and non-fiction books.
 She joined EAP through the mentoring program coaching high school students for their science fair projects and had such a good time that she decided to apply to be a coordinator.
 She hopes, through this program, to inspire students to search beyond their circumstances and to know that engineering is an option for them.
 Her goal is to increase awareness about engineering in the community and to keep programs like EAP present in the community.
 She hopes to set an example for her youngest brother through her work with EAP.